 - Logging – IPVanish promises to never log any activity or metadata that users send through its servers.
 Free VPNs don’t usually make such claims and even if they do, it’s not wise to trust them.

-I’ll do my best to cover the installation and setup process, but don’t assume that any of the free VPN servers I use will work for you.
+Below, we’ll do our best to cover the installation and setup process, but don’t assume that any of the free VPN servers mentioned will work for you.
 The biggest challenge with using the OpenVPN client with free servers is finding fast and reliable connections that stay online for more than a month or two.